LocalSEOGuide/lighthouse-reporter/README.md

 ## Creating A New Report

+To create a new report, we have to duplicate the template report and create new data sources.
+That process is as follows.

 ### Creating the database views

 First, log in to the Cloud SQL database for the lighthouse-reporting project in Google Cloud.
 Run the following queries to create four new views for the new property (using AutoNation as an example):